States With Most & Least Mosquitoes Ranked

 #1 Louisiana

-Louisiana takes the cake as the most mosquito-prone state.
-The Bayou State’s hot and humid summers provide the perfect breeding ground for these pesky insects.
 In 2022, the average temperature from May-July was 81.3°F. Additionally, the state’s high average summer rainfall and variety of mosquito species make it an ideal place for mosquitoes to breed and thrive.

 #2 Florida

-Florida is well-known for its beautiful beaches, warm weather, and a plethora of outdoor activities.
+Florida is well-known for its beautiful beaches, and warm weather.
 Unfortunately, it also has a reputation for being one of the most mosquito-infested states in the country.
-The state’s high average rainfall and warm temperatures provide an ideal environment for the insect, landing the Sunshine State in second place.

 #3 South Dakota